jakubTro26/bitrends_new/wp-content/plugins/wp-cerber/readme.txt

 Thanks to [POEditor.com](https://poeditor.com) for helping to translate this project.

-**Compatibility is not verified**

-There are some plugins that were not checked to be compatible: Login LockDown, Login Security Solution, BruteProtect, Ajax Login & Register, Lockdown WP Admin, Loginizer, Sucuri, Wordfence, BulletProof Security, SiteGuard WP Plugin, iThemes Security, All In One WP Security & Firewall, Brute Force Login Protection
+There are some semi-similar security plugins you can check out: Login LockDown, Login Security Solution, BruteProtect, Ajax Login & Register, Lockdown WP Admin, Loginizer, BulletProof Security, SiteGuard WP Plugin, All In One WP Security & Firewall, Brute Force Login Protection

 **Another reliable plugins from the trusted author**